astriaai/astria-docs/docs/api/0-tune/1-create.md

 Enhance training images using GFPGAN.
 Consider enabling if input image are low quality or low resolution.
 May result in over-smoothing.

 #### `base_tune_id` (optional)
-Training on top of former fine-tune or a different baseline model from the [gallery](https://www.astria.ai/gallery/tunes) (id in the URL)
+Training on top of former fine-tune or a different baseline model from the [gallery](https://www.astria.ai/gallery/tunes) (id in the URL). e.g: `690204` - Realistic Vision v5.1

 #### `model_type` (optional)
 Enum: `lora`, `pti`, `null` for checkopoint.